zix99/sshsysmon/readme.md

 Now you're all set up to use sshsysmon over SSH to the other host

 ### Running

+The service has two commands, `summary` and `check`.

+#### Summary

+Summary will print out a human-readable summary of all servers specified in the config.
+It is a great way to validate your config.

+It can be executed with:

+    ./sshmon.py summary <myconfig.yml>

+#### Check

+Check is meant to be executed as part of a scheduled job, and will notify all channels in the config if a condition is unmet.

+It can be excuted with:

+    ./sshmon.py check <myconfig.yml>

+### Running Scheduled Job

 The service is (currently) meant to be used in a cron job.